 Lack of furniture in their home is allowing them to use one room as a bedroom during the night and then use the same room as a living room.

 We can describe Illumination as a lighting art within interior design.
-Lightning is considered as one of the key features of Japanese Interior Design.
+Lightning is considered as one of the key features of Japanese Home and their zen philosophy.

 Ilumination is not just an add-on to their home but is considered as a material that can be felt and seen.

 Japanese houses are designed and constructed in way to keep in mind motion of natural light.
 The spaces are illuminated with natural light to give fresh and lively look to the room and to connect with people’s feeling.